 Survey of the fields of public relations and advertising.
 Descriptions of organizations, jobs, and functions in the industry.
 The roles of public relations and advertising in society, the economic system, and organizations.
 Psychological and sociological principles as bases for appeals.
 Strategies for media selection and message execution.
 Introduction to research and regulation.
-COMM 282 Communication Industry Research Fall.
+[COMM 273 Communication Institutions Spring.
 3 credits.
+Letter only.
+T R 11:40- 12:55.
+Not offered 1999-2000.
+J. Shanahan.
+A survey of the history, organization, and social importance of communication institutions.
+Institutions to be analyzed include advertising/PR, media industries, propaganda and political communication, news/journalism, and new technologies.
+Cases and examples will be drawn from areas relevant to CALS programs, including environment, agricultural policy and land use.
+Communication 116 or 120 are suggested but not required.]
+COMM 282 Communication Industry Research Spring.
+3 credits.
 Prerequisite: COMM 116, 120, 121.
-Lec, M W 12:20-1:10; labs, F 9:05-11:00, F 12:20-2:15, or R 9:05-11:00.
+Lec, M W 12:20-1:10; labs, F 9:05-11:00, F 12:20-2:15, or R 9:05- 11:00.
 D. Scheufele.
 Public opinion polls, readership/viewership studies, audience segmentation techniques, and media and message effect evaluation are all widely used in communication industries.
 This course covers the use of basic research design, measurement, sampling, and simple descriptive statistics in conducting these studies.
 COMM 284 Sex, Gender, and Communication Fall.
 3 credits.
 Not open to freshmen.
 T R 2:55-4:10.
-L. VanBuskirk.
+L. Van Buskirk.
 The course explores the personal, career, social, and economic implications of gender categories.
 Topics considered include theories of gender construction, social structures, personal relationships, and gender concerns in the workplace.
-COMM 285 Communication in Life Sciences (also S&TS 285) Spring.
+COMM 285 Communication in Life Sciences (also Science and Technology Studies 285) Spring.
 3 credits.
 M W F 10:10-11:05.
 B. Lewenstein.